-And unlike a VPN, it requires fast Internet speed to work as intended; though oftentimes when this requirement is met, an RDP will still be prone to lagging.
+And unlike a VPN, it requires fast Internet speed to work as intended; though oftentimes, an RDP will still be prone to lagging.

 On the other hand, a VPN can be installed practically on any device since there exist user-friendly apps for all major platforms.

-In addition to that, some providers also offer a VPN in the form of browser extensions and addons.
+In addition to that, some providers also offer a VPN as browser extensions and add-ons.